Italian irredentism in Istria: History

 Between 1918 and 1947 Istria was part of the Kingdom of Italy.
 Followings its annexation from Austria, the Italian government pursued Italianisation of the peninsula.
 Italians from elsewhere, primarily the south, were also resettled to Istria.
 Due to the efforts of the Italian government ruled by Benito Mussolini, the number of Slovenes and Croats in the Julian March diminished from 466,730 in 1918 to 382,113 in 1936 (a 19% decrease), while the number of Italians rose from 354,908 to 559,553 (a 57% increase).

 From 1923 onwards and then under the Mussolini government, assimilation of non-Italian people became a national focus.
 Methods included shutting down Slovene and Croatian schools and public institutions, gerrymandering to reduce the number of Slovene representatives in Rome, pushing Slovene and Croatian priests and teachers from Istria to Yugoslavia or other areas.
 In 1927, a law was passed that Italianised Slavic names in Istria.
-In response to these, the anti-Italian nationalist organisation TIGR (a Slovene acronym for Trieste (Trst), Istria (Istra), Gorizia (Gorica) and Rijeka (Reka).) was founded.
+In response to these, the militant anti-fascist guerilla TIGR (a Slovene acronym for Trieste (Trst), Istria (Istra), Gorizia (Gorica) and Rijeka (Reka).) was founded in 1927.

 Following the end of World War II, Istria was divided between the newly created Socialist Federal Republic of Yugoslavia and the Free Territory of Trieste in north-western Istria, which was then divided between Yugoslavia and Italy.
 Following the division, up to 40,000 Istrian Italians chose to leave the Yugoslav partition.
 Following World War II, around 350,000 Italians chose to leave Istria and Dalmatia.
-Many Italian communists also immigrated to Istria, believing that Yugoslavia was the only place where they could build socialism.
-However, they were accused of deviationism by the Yugoslav government and many were sent to concentration camps.
+Many Italian communists also immigrated to Istria, believing that Yugoslavia was the only place where they could build a socialist society.
+However, they were accused of stalinism by the Yugoslav government and many were sent to concentration camps.

 Since the end of World War II, irredentism has largely disappeared in Istria, in most part because of the Istrian exodus.

 Istria is today primarily populated by Croats in Croatian Istria and Slovenes in Slovenian Istria, but a minority of Istrian Italians still exist.
 The 2002 census in Slovenia recorded 2,258 Italians while the Croatian Istria County and Primorje-Gorski Kotar County combined recorded 13,220 Italians.